cdglabs/tableVision/readme.md

 `ddp/infrastructure/`.
 Code for interfacing with the outside world.

 `ddp/pipeline/`.
 Pipelines of functions for performing particular tasks.

+`ddp/__main__.py`.
+This is the "runner" that runs pipelines in various ways.

+`input/`.
+Sample input images and data for running through pipelines.

+`log/`.
+Images and data from a pipeline run will be written here when a pipeline is run with file logging.

+# Pipelines

 Each pipeline module must contain a `run` function which takes an input and returns an output.
 It should also contain a `sample` function which returns a sample input that can be run through the pipeline (that is, `run(sample())` should work).

-`ddp/__main__.py`.
-This is the "runner" that runs pipelines in various ways.

-# Logging
+## Logging

 In order to visualize pipeline execution, pipeline `run` functions should make calls to `infrastructure.log`, in particular `infrastructure.log.image(...)`.